Risk disclosure statement

-This risk disclosure statement describes certain risks identified by InvestEngine (UK) Limited (“InvestEngine”) in relation to investments generally and in relation to the services provided by InvestEngine.
-InvestEngine may amend this policy from time to time by updating this page.
+These Disclosures are made available on our website.
+InvestEngine may amend this statement from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.

-Government policy, political events, social issues and public sentiments may have wide-reaching consequences for the value of investments.
+Government policy, political events, social issues and public sentiments may have wide reaching consequences for the value of investments.

 Exchange rate and interest rate fluctuations may have an adverse effect on the value of investments.
 If the underlying holdings of your InvestEngine investments are in a currency which is different to the denominated currency of your InvestEngine account, you will face currency risk.